2025 McCombs Scholarship Appreciation Event

 “Long story short, these scholarships have allowed my community in the MBA to blossom more fully than in undergrad,” he said.

-During lunch, students and donors were asked to fill out cards explaining why they think scholarship support is an important part of the student experience.
+During the lunch, students and supporters were asked to fill out cards explaining why they think scholarship support was an important part of the student experience.

 “Scholarships expand horizons,” read one.
 “Through bringing people together whose paths may not have otherwise crossed.
 Through expanding learning one person at a time.
 Through lifting people up, allowing them to achieve more.”